 Allen County | $600,000 Settlement

-Mrs. Garwood suffered the following injuries: a partially severed right foot, fracture of her left foot, torn rotator cuff, and multiple cuts and bruises.
+Mrs. Garwood suffered the following injuries: a partially severed right foot, fracture of her left foot, a torn rotator cuff and multiple cuts and bruises.
 Mr. Garwood severely fractured his right forearm, which required surgery.
 The fracture, unfortunately, developed nonunion.

 Hilderbrand v.
 Dilgard